mt-trash/mt-trash.github.io/_posts/2015-10-09-almost-died.md

 **C**

->'Never before has censorship been so perfect.
+>Never before has censorship been so perfect.
 Never before have those who are still led to believe, in a few countries, that they remain free citizens, been less entitled to make their opinions heard, wherever it is a matter of choices affecting their real lives.
 Never before has it been possible to lie to them so brazenly.
 The spectator is simply supposed to know nothing, and deserve nothing.
-Those who are always watching to see what happens next will never act: such must be the spectator’s condition.'
+Those who are always watching to see what happens next will never act: such must be the spectator’s condition.

 Depression is hope travestied.
 Depressed people wait for something that cannot possibly materialise unless they stop waiting.
 Depression is a thwarted revolutionary impulse.
 If the world's depressed people could only make their unworldly disinterest more complete and uncompromising — if they could force themselves to stop waiting and watching — then they would act, in unison, fearlessly, and in a truly deliberate way.
 They wouldn't do it for the sake of art, or to preserve a life approximating the alienated form of an artwork.
 They would act in pursuit of a more immediately lived life, and because they were bored.